David-Briffa/cis1054-part2/README.md

 ************
 INSTRUCTIONS
 ************
-This website uses Twig and PhPMailer which need to be 'composer required' through CMD into the project directory
+This website uses Twig and PhPMailer which need to be 'composer required' through CMD into the project directory.

+As instructed, the composer json and lock files are in the repository, but vendor needs to be accounted for on your end.